 Tofu should not taste bland if it is properly cooked and seasoned.
 This sweet and sour tofu (糖醋豆腐) will surely make your mouth foaming uncontrollably!

 The tofu is pan-fried, then doused in a sweet and sour sauce, with the intermingling of flavors from ketchup, vinegar, and soy sauce.
-It is then stir-fried with the crisp and crunchy vegetables to deliver a well-balanced texture and flavor.
+It is then stir-fried with crisp and crunchy vegetables to deliver a well-balanced texture and flavor.

-This recipe is the spin-off from the sweet and sour pork and is a vegetarian dish with universal appeal to everyone.
+This recipe is the spin-off from sweet and sour pork and is a vegetarian dish with universal appeal to everyone.